Twitter loses another corporate communications executive

 Twitter last week reported its slowest revenue growth since going public in 2013 and set a disappointing forecast, fanning concerns that faster growing social media services will make it a niche product.

-Reporting by Rishika Sadam and Aishwarya Venugopal in Bengaluru; Editing by Sriraj Kalluvila and David Gregorio
+Twitter could not be immediately reached for comment.
+(Reporting by Rishika Sadam and Aishwarya Venugopal in Bengaluru; Editing by Sriraj Kalluvila)